-Server virtualization in 2019 is a more complicated and involved topic than it was when the concept first started to become a popular approach nearly two decades ago.
-However, the core basic concepts and promises remain the same.
+Server virtualization is essential for the efficient operation of any datacenter.
+But what exactly is server virtualization and is it right for your business?
+Server virtualization in 2020 is a more complicated and involved topic than when the concept was first introduced nearly two decades ago.
+However, the core basic concepts and benefits remain the same.

 - What is Server Virtualization?

 A physical server is a piece of data center hardware that includes compute, memory, storage, and network interface components.
 These servers are deployed on-premises and have multiple form factors including blade, rack, and tower.
 Virtualization takes the attributes of a physical server and abstracts them into multiple virtual assets.
 It emulates the function and performance of physical infrastructure using a layer of software-based abstraction.